 What is the difference between Final Exercises and School and Department Graduation Ceremonies?

 The School and Department Graduation Ceremonies take place throughout the afternoon on Saturday and Sunday after Final Exercises.
 At these ceremonies, graduates will be recognized individually and will be presented a ceremonial scroll.
-A list of ceremony locations and contact information is available here.

 My graduate is a double major.
 Will I receive tickets for Final Exercises for each major?